 5. Types of Conflict

->

-> We explore types of conflict in Esperanza Rising.
+A theme of Esperanza Rising is overcoming conflicts.
+We explore types of conflict in Esperanza Rising.
 With so many tragedies, mountains, and valleys, conflicts abound all throughout the book.
 Between Esperanza’s inner conflict of facing grief head-on to her outer conflict with her long-time best friend, students have a plethora of conflicts to explore.

->

-> We learn the numerous types of conflict present and explore how the conflicts propel the novel through various writing assignments.
+We learn the numerous types of conflict present and explore how the conflicts propel the novel through various writing assignments.

 I have found it best to try to have students write a reading response every class period.
 I want my students to write every English class if possible.
 Quick, one-paragraph responses are an efficient method to accomplish this.
 I like to continually explore the various types of conflict throughout the whole novel through the one-paragraph writing responses.

 Writing short responses to explore conflict is a wonderful way to meet many standards.

 Project-based learning is a hands-on educational approach in which the student leads their learning.
 What better way to incorporate culture and project-based learning than to make some of the dishes mentioned in Esperanza Rising?
 Make the reading experience even more immersive by engaging in a cooking activity inspired by the book.
 Esperanza Rising incorporates food not only in each chapter title, but the food is significant to the story.

 Cooking, especially for this novel, is a project-based learning activity that is quite hands-on and incorporates many standards.
 It allows the reader to connect to the deep theme of food.
 Food is crucial to the characters’ culture.
 Oftentimes, the dishes show when they are in plenty and when they are lacking.
 Cooking is how they bond.
 The food dishes are also a comfort to Esperanza as everything else is changing around her.